thothom/thothom.com/docs/overview/connections.md

 ### `namingStrategy` (optional)

-This is were _Symb_ starts to bright!
+This is were _Thoth_ starts to bright!
 This config will format every name of your entities, columns and in the future, indexes and more!

 **Accepted values**